swatidake/Student-Admission-Form-Automation/README.md

 java -cp target/12-sep-selenium-0.0.1-SNAPSHOT.jar com.fbs.formdemo.StudentAdmissionForm
 ```

+## Technology Used

+- **Selenium WebDriver:** Used for automating web application testing.
+- **Java:** Programming language used for writing the automation script.
+- **Maven:** Dependency management tool used for managing project dependencies and building the project.
+- **HTML:** Markup language used for structuring the admission form web page.
+- **CSS:** Styling language used for defining the appearance of the admission form web page.
+- **JavaScript:** Scripting language used for adding interactivity to the admission form web page.

 ## Contributing

 Contributions to this project are welcome!
 Feel free to open issues or pull requests with any improvements, bug fixes, or new features you'd like to see.